Skip to main content

 Settlement data verified & updated:

-Mesothelioma Compensation for New York City Families: What Our Clients Have Recovered
+Mesothelioma & Lung Cancer Compensation for NYC Families: What Partner Attorneys Have Recovered for Clients

 If your family is facing a mesothelioma diagnosis in New York City, you are not alone — and compensation may be available.
-Below are actual amounts received by real clients of our firm, after attorneys’ fees and expenses, in mesothelioma cases involving asbestos exposure.
-Our attorneys represent families nationwide, including in New York City.
+Below are actual amounts received by real clients of our partner attorneys, after attorneys’ fees and expenses, in mesothelioma cases involving asbestos exposure.
+Our partner attorneys represent families nationwide, including in New York City.

 $30B+ Available in Asbestos Trust Funds